-Carstarphen moved to Louisiana, Mo in 1853.
+Carstarphen remained in New London for 3 years before he moved to Louisiana, MO in 1853.
 He originally worked with John S. Melon in the dry goods business, but after one year he began selling stoves, tin , and iron with Rufus B. Saffarans.
-They built four two-story brick store houses that they rented out.
+They built two, three-story brick store houses that they rented out.
 He worked with Saffarans for several years, but eventually sold his share of the stove and iron store to become a clerk at the recently opened branch of the State Bank of Missouri in Louisiana.
 Carstarphen worked as a clerk for three years and was elected to the position of cashier.
 He served as cashier of the bank until 1882.

 On February 1, 1854, he married Belina Jackson, the youngest daughter of Julius and Harriet Jackson.
 Together they had six children: Hallie, George B., Margaret, Fannie, Daisy, and James E. All children except for James lived to marry and have their own families.
 They built their family home in 1869.
 Belina’s health began to fail in 1880 and in May of that year, the family left for Colorado, hoping that the fresh air and climate would restore her health.
 It was only about 1 month before Belina died in Colorado in 1880.
 Carstarphen married the sister of Judge D.P.
 Dyer of St. Louis in 1882 and lived there for most of the rest of his life.

 James E. Carstarphen was very active in the affairs of the town of Louisiana during his tenure at the State Bank of Missouri.
-He was well respected by his neighbors and townspeople.
-He was called “Mr. Cass” by hundreds of people.
+He was well respected by the people of the town.
+Hundreds of people referred to him as “Mr. Cass”.
 He was one of the incorporators and first directors of the Louisiana and Missouri Railroad Bridge Company in Louisiana.
-The construction of the court house in Bowling Green in 1867 was also part of Carstarphen’s legacy.
+The construction of the county court house in Bowling Green in 1867 was also part of Carstarphen’s legacy.
 He was very supportive of the education of young people and served as director of the Louisiana Board of Education for several years.
 He had fond memories of his time spent in Louisiana.

 ” I have some notes of my early life that I shall send to you that you may write up a brief sketch for the Press- Journal, Newt Bryson’s paper, in Louisiana, where I was best known and where the happiest portion of my life has been spent.
 I feel that I would love to settle down there, to finish it up.
 I have more love for Louisiana than any place on earth.
 My old home, where I first located permanently in life, and where my first wife and four of my children are buried, out there under that great old oak, a beautiful monarch of the forest, where I too, when time with me shall be no more, hope to be laid.
 Adieu, my dear sir and friend.” -James Carstarphen in a letter to Clayton Keith